jamcoy/stream3/README.md

  * Delete a car

 ###Car economy statistics 'Economy stats'
-All the anonymous, collated data from all the users vehicles can be explored by any other user.
-By using a series of ajax-enabled select menus, the user can progressively drill down to a specific vehicle type to see it's average fuel economy.
+All the anonymous, collated data from all the users' vehicles can be explored by any other user.
+By using a series of ajax-enabled select menus, the user can progressively drill down to a specific vehicle type to see its average fuel economy.
 Once the three key fields (manufacturer, model and year) have been entered, results will be displayed.
-The user can continue to drill down further using sub-modal, engine size, transmission and fuel type.
+The user can continue to drill down further using sub-model, engine size, transmission and fuel type.

 For this to be truly useful, a large number of users will need to log their refueling activities over a period of time.

 ###Forum (with poll feature)
 Anyone can view the forum.
-Only logged in members can post.
+Only logged in, members can post.
 The forum is fully responsive and supports posting of remotely hosted images and emoticons.

 ###Blog with commenting via Disqus
-The list of blog entries are displayed to the user as a series of cards.
-Clicking any of the cards will take the user to the blog.
+The list of blog entries is displayed to the user as a series of cards.
+Clicking any of the cards will take the user to the blog entry.
 Users can  leave comments using the Disqus commenting platform.

 ###Complementary pages
 Standard 'about' and 'terms' pages are provided with 'Lorem Ipsum' content.
 A contact form is provided which will send an email to admin staff.